BackCase Studies

 The firm had a clear instinct: staff were spending too long searching for information that should have been easy to find.
 An AI system that could surface answers from their document library was the obvious solution.
 The instinct was sound.
 The readiness assessment told a more nuanced story.

-We ran our three-question framework: Do you have the data?
+We ran our three-question readiness framework: Do you have the data?
 Is it clean and organised?
 Do you know the specific workflow you’re solving for?
 The first answer was yes.
-The second and third were yellow lights — not stop signs, but real gaps that would undermine any implementation built on top of them.
+The second and third identified clear gaps — the kind that, if addressed upfront, make the difference between an implementation that delivers and one that needs to be rebuilt.

 The document library had accumulated over years without consistent naming conventions, version control, or ownership.
 Multiple versions of the same document coexisted.
 The “use case” was loosely defined as “finding things faster” — which isn’t specific enough to build an evaluation framework, let alone a system.

-Rather than recommend proceeding with implementation, we delivered a 90-day readiness roadmap: a prioritised programme to rationalise the document library, define a single high-value workflow as the initial use case, and establish the governance needed for the system to remain useful over time.
+We delivered a 90-day readiness roadmap: a prioritised programme to rationalise the document library, define a single high-value workflow as the initial use case, and establish the governance needed for the system to perform reliably over time.

 Every engagement starts with a conversation.